Liliia-Aliakberova/Experimental_replication/README.md

 ```plaintext
 pip install -r requirements.txt
 ```
-⚠️ Important Note
+# ⚠️ Important Notice

-If replicating the experiment with evaluationbpm/evaluationbpm23.py, be aware of deprecated functions in the pm4py package (A_eventually_B, A_eventually_B_eventually_C, A_eventually_B_eventually_C_eventually_D).
-Although marked as deprecated, these functions remain functional.
-To run smoothly, comment out the deprecation annotations.
-This allows continued use until an alternative or updated pm4py package is available.
+If you're replicating the experiment with `evaluationbpm/evaluationbpm23.py`, take note of deprecated functions in the pm4py package (`A_eventually_B`, `A_eventually_B_eventually_C`, `A_eventually_B_eventually_C_eventually_D`).
+Despite being deprecated, these functions are still functional.
+To ensure smooth execution, simply comment out the deprecation annotations.
+This allows continued use until an alternative or an updated pm4py package becomes available.

 ## Replication Steps